Vivek-04022001/documentation/docs/install/containers/images/frontend.md

 ### Create a custom entry point

-The `plone-frontend` Docker image does not have a custom entry point file.
+The `plone-frontend` Docker image doesn't have a custom entry point file.
 For any commands you need to run when starting your Docker container, you will need to create it.

 After creating the `entrypoint.sh` file, make sure it has the execute permission: